TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-sqlserverslow.md

   - **Do not use a standard disk**, use a premier disk instead.
 For sub-millisecond latency, use an ultra disk.
 - Use strip size of 64 KB for OLTP workloads and 256 KB for data warehousing workloads
 - Use separate drives for data (mdf/ndf) files and log files (ldf)
-- Set **[disk caching to ReadOnly](https://docs.microsoft.com/learn/modules/caching-and-performance-azure-storage-and-disks/4-exercise-enable-and-configure-azure-vm-disk-cache-by-using-the-azure-portal) for disk hosting data** (mdf/ndf) files
+- Set [disk caching to **ReadOnly**](https://docs.microsoft.com/learn/modules/caching-and-performance-azure-storage-and-disks/4-exercise-enable-and-configure-azure-vm-disk-cache-by-using-the-azure-portal) for disks hosting data (mdf/ndf) files
-- Set **[disk caching to None](https://docs.microsoft.com/learn/modules/caching-and-performance-azure-storage-and-disks/4-exercise-enable-and-configure-azure-vm-disk-cache-by-using-the-azure-portal) for disks hosting the log** (ldf) file
+- Set [disk caching to **None**](https://docs.microsoft.com/learn/modules/caching-and-performance-azure-storage-and-disks/4-exercise-enable-and-configure-azure-vm-disk-cache-by-using-the-azure-portal) for disks hosting the log (ldf) file
 - [Place the page file TempDB on the local SSD D:\ drive](https://cloudblogs.microsoft.com/sqlserver/2014/09/25/using-ssds-in-azure-vms-to-store-sql-server-tempdb-and-buffer-pool-extensions/) for mission-critical SQL Server workloads (after choosing the correct VM size)
 - Move user and system databases, and SQL logs and trace files, from the OS (C:\) drive to data drives
 - Update to the [latest SQL Server builds](https://support.microsoft.com/help/957826/where-to-find-information-about-the-latest-sql-server-builds) to avoid any known issues